confio/cosmos-hd-key-derivation-spec/README.md

 is used for multiple accounts of the same user.
 This path has been [used in the Cosmos fundraiser][fundraiser path] with `address_index = 0`.

-Thoughout Cosmos's history the difference between the Cosmos ecosystem and the Cosmos Hub is not cleanly differentiated in many places.
+Throughout Cosmos's history the difference between the Cosmos ecosystem and the Cosmos Hub fails to be cleanly differentiated in many places.
 The fundraiser code uses the term "Cosmos addresses" when talking about addresses on the Cosmos Hub, the ["Cosmos" Ledger App is marketed as the ATOM app](https://support.ledger.com/hc/en-us/articles/360013713840-Cosmos-ATOM-) and a large number of other references in the ecosystem use "cosmos" when referring to the Cosmos Hub<sup>3</sup>.
 The latest revision of
 [the Cosmos website](https://cosmos.network) manages to communicate a strict differentiation between the two.
-It is unclear if this overall lack of precision is sloppiness or intentional but in the context of HP paths it leads to a privacy issue.
+It is unclear if this overall lack of precision is sloppiness or intentional but in the context of HD paths it leads to a privacy issue.

 ### Reuse of the Cosmos Hub path in Cosmos